tpcarlson/synth-diy/README.md

 The contents of this repository are licensed CC BY-NC-SA 4.0, unless otherwise noted.
 This means you're free to use these projects directly, remix or change them, but no commercial use is permitted.
 If you are going to re-release any of these projects you should also stick to the same license.
 For more information please check out the CC license (https://creativecommons.org/licenses/by-nc-sa/4.0/).

 Finally, I'm an amateur when it comes to PCB and schematic design.
-The schematics are largely drawn from others available online, and each project contains some information about attribution.
+Many of the schematics are redrawn from others available online, and each project contains some information about attribution.
 Not all the modules work perfectly - some have significant issues - and this will be noted in the README in each folder.

 ##### Projects